-Attempting to follow that hugely successful album, the Seagulls recorded Listen with Howlett (except for one cut) and hit some real highs.
+Attempting to follow that hugely successful release, AFOS recorded Listen with Howlett (except for one cut) and hit some real highs.
 Retreating from gimmicky sci-fi themes (notwithstanding the circuit-board cover), they found an affecting path in the lushly pretty, languid “Wishing (If I Had a Photograph of You)” and the understated “Nightmares,” but fouled out on several boring tracks and “What Am I Supposed to Do,” which starts well but winds up repeating the title endlessly.
 Score does the same thing on “(It’s Not Me) Talking,” but a propulsive synth-dance-beat and some neat sonic maneuvers keep it exciting.

 Made without Howlett, The Story of a Young Heart is decidedly inferior.
 The bland romantic ballads on the first side lack character, have tedious vocals and point up the group’s finite songwriting skill.
 “The More You Live, The More You Love” comes closest to creative merit but is plodding and forgettable.
 The rockier songs on the flipside are marginally better, but can’t carry the record alone.
 A vain attempt at artistic maturity and sophistication, the real story here is one of ambition at odds with ability.

-Reynolds left and AFOS made their next record as a trio (augmented by half a dozen different guitarists), with Mike Score in charge of production.
+Reynolds left, and AFOS made their next record as a trio (augmented by half a dozen different guitarists), with Mike Score in charge of production.
 Although somewhat short on personality, the almost modestly appointed Dream Come True is reasonably listenable, a collection of simpleminded romantic numbers led by “Heartbeat Like a Drum.”

 The ten-song compilation leans heavily on the first (“Telecommunication,” “Space Age Love Song,” the Top 10 “I Ran”) and second (“Wishing,” “Nightmares,” “(It’s Not Me) Talking”) albums, with nothing later than 1985’s “Who’s That Girl (She’s Got It).”
 The CD adds a nine-minute remix of “Wishing” and the third LP’s title track.